FNA-XNA/docs/docs/3:-Distributing-FNA-Games.md

 However, as you might expect, you still need to include the appropriate .NET Framework installer.
 Match the version that you're targeting in VS and you're good to go.

-The native libraries needed by FNA are in the [fnalibs.tar.bz2 package](1:-Setting-Up-FNA.md#step-2-download-native-libraries) under the `x86/` folder.
+The native libraries needed by FNA are in the [fnalibs.zip package](1:-Setting-Up-FNA.md#step-2-download-native-libraries) under the `x86/` folder.
 The `x64/` folder will only apply if you add [64-bit support](4:-FNA-and-Windows-API.md#64-bit-support) to your Windows version.

 ***